 We invite you to explore this content and reach out to CLS should you have any questions about the integrated technology CLS can provide you with.

-The next chapter of “Succession Planning: Reinvent Your Practice,” dives deeper into the the “reinvention” strategy for internal succession.
+The next chapter of “Succession Planning: Reinvent Your Practice,” dives deeper into the “reinvention” strategy for internal succession.
 With a focus on the specific challenges of internal ownership transitions, this paper suggests actionable strategies for advisors to incorporate during a transition.
-In addition it offers guidance in developing a framework for the long-term continuity for founding owners, their chosen successor(s), and the firm’s clients.
+In addition, it offers guidance in developing a framework for the long-term continuity for founding owners, their chosen successor(s), and the firm’s clients.

 As the wealth management industry continues to evolve, becoming more competitive and complex, advisors need to embrace new business models in order to remain successful.
 A key trend that is front and center in wealth management today is the movement by advisors to embrace fee-based business models and transition away from a commission-based transactional approach.